MinDBreaK/MSI-LED-Control/README.md

 This is a custom tool to control the LED system of the MSI Graphics Cards.

+I'm looking for active maintainer or tester for nVidia part.
+Just join the discord channel in the CONTRIBUTING.md file

 ## Which cards are supported ?